 Designed by Pritzker-prize winning architect Richard Rogers and his firm Rogers Stirk Harbor + Partners, 3 World Trade Center enlivens and seamlessly integrates into Downtown’s streetscape, with a major concentration of retail – both at the street-level and in underground pedestrian concourses that lead directly to 12 subway lines and the PATH trains.

 In December 2013, Silverstein Properties announced that GroupM has signed a lease for nearly 700,000 square feet at 3 World Trade Center.
-More recently, McKinsey & Company signed for 185,000 square feet.
-With these tenants and others, such as the 58th floor's IEX, developer Silverstein Properties moved forward to complete the financing and construction of the tower at 175 Greenwich Street which opened in June 2018.
+With GroupM and other tenants such as the 58th floor's IEX, developer Silverstein Properties moved forward to complete the financing and construction of the tower at 175 Greenwich Street which opened in June 2018.

 3 World Trade Center is a model of transparency and sustainability.
 The tower consists of a reinforced concrete core with steel structure outside the core, and is clad in an external structural steel frame.
 The building features floor to ceiling glass, and all four corners and each floor plate of the tower are column-free to create an open workspace environment – key for cutting-edge companies in brainpower driven businesses like technology, advertising and branding, as well as law and financial service firms.
 3 World Trade Center is a LEED-certified Gold office tower.

 175 Greenwich Street, New York, New York 10007

 Triple-height office lobby 9 entrances (5 from street level, 2 from transportation hub, and 2 from retail complex)

 3 WTC offers its tenants state-of-the-art infrastructure powered by industry leading service providers.